Life, and recovery, are multi-leveled dynamics. There

 extremes.

-"Learning discernment is vital - not just in terms
+"Learning discernment is vital - not just

-our attitudes.
+our perspective, our attitudes.

-We learned about life as children and it is necessary
+We learned about life as children and it

-setting us up to be victims because we are expecting life to be something
+it is setting us up to be victims because we are expecting life to be something

 which it is not.

-One of the core characteristics of this disease
+One of the core characteristics of this

-of Codependence is intellectual polarization - black and white thinking.
+disease of Codependence is intellectual polarization - black and white thinking.

-Rigid extremes - good or bad, right or wrong, love it or leave it, one
+Rigid extremes - good or bad, right or wrong, love it or leave it, one or

 Life is not black and white.
-Life involves
+Life

-Fear of the unknown is a natural, normal part of being human.
+Fear of the unknown is a natural, normal part of being

-us.
+serves us.
 But, like our relationship with all the aspects of our being,

 our relationship with that fear is dysfunctional.

-The damaged ego responds to it's programming by generating fear of the
+The damaged ego responds to it's programming by generating fear

-it, and generally giving it the power to define us and our life - or by
+it, magnifying it, and generally giving it the power to define us and our

-denying it, which also gives it power because in denying our fear we are
+life - or by denying it, which also gives it power because in denying our

-the inability to see the situation clearly.
+results in the inability to see the situation clearly.

 Because our ego was programmed to react to life from fear, negativity,